BenWilliams7/triangle_rb/README.md

 ## Known Bugs

-Last spec does not pass.
 Program thinks that (i.e.) "ruby" and "uuuu" are anagrams.
 Attempted requiring a condition of '&& (word1.join.squeeze.length == anaCheck.join.squeeze.length)' and other iterations with '.chars' but I couldn't get it to work.
 Does not successfully filter for repeat characters.
 If you find any other issues, please contact me at benjarwilliams at gmail dot com.

 ## Support and contact details